projectsveltos/sveltos/docs/features/multi-tenancy.md

 authors:
     - Gianluca Mardente
 ---

+## Introduction to Multi-Tenancy

 With Sveltos, a management cluster is used to manage add-ons in tens of clusters.

-When managing tens of cluster, **multi-tenancy** plays an important role.
+When managing tens of clusters, **multi-tenancy** plays an important role.

-Common forms of multi-tenancy are:
+### Common forms of multi-tenancy

-1. share a cluster between multiple teams within an organization, each of whom may operate one or more workloads.
+1. Share a cluster between multiple teams within an organization, each of whom may operate one or more workloads.
 These workloads frequently need to communicate with each other, and with other workloads located on the same or different clusters;
-2. one (or more) cluster(s) fully reserved for an organization.
+2. One (or more) cluster(s) fully reserved for an organization.

-In both forms, we can define:
+#### Defined Roles

-1. **platform admin** is the admin with cluster-admin access to all the managed clusters;
+1. **platform admin**: Is the admin with the cluster-admin access to all the managed clusters;
-2. **tenant admin** is the admin with access to the clusters/namespaces assigned to them by the platform admin.
+2. **tenant admin**: Is the admin with access to the clusters/namespaces assigned to them by the platform admin.
 Tenant admin manages applications for a tenant.

-Sveltos wants to provide a solution so that:
+#### Sveltos Solution

-1. platform admin onboards tenant admins and easily defines what each tenant can do in which clusters;
+1. **Platform admin** onboards tenant admins and easily define what each tenant can do in which clusters;
-2. tenant admins manage tenant applications from a single place, the management cluster.
+2. **Tenant admin** manage tenant applications from a single place, the management cluster.

-### RoleRequest CRD
+## Sveltos RoleRequest CRD

-RoleRequest is the CRD introduced by Sveltos to allow platform admin to grant permissions to various tenant admins.
+`RoleRequest` is the CRD introduced by Sveltos to allow platform admins to grant permissions to various tenant admins.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1